List of Ontario colonization roads: Monck Road

-The Muskoka Road
+Muskoka Road

 The Muskoka Road, most of which now forms Highway 11, was constructed in the late 1850s and early 1860s, quickly becoming the primary trunk road to Lake Nipissing.
 A series of towns eventually would flourish along its length, the first of which was Bracebridge.
 East of Muskoka Falls, Thomas J. McMurray established a 400 acre townsite in the spring of 1861 at the intersection of the Muskoka Road and the Peterson Road.

 Construction on the Muskoka Road began in 1858.
 At the time of Bracebridge's founding, the road did not extend beyond the Muskoka River.
 It was opened as far as Sundridge by 1875.
 Today Highway 11 follows a majority of the route but bypasses it in several locations, notably between Bracebridge and Huntsville.

-The Old Dawson Trail
+Old Dawson Trail

 The Old Dawson Trail is the remnant of the first all-Canadian route that linked the Great Lakes with the Canadian prairies.
 It was a water and land route that began at Port Arthur, Ontario (now Thunder Bay) and ended at St. Boniface, Manitoba (now Winnipeg).
 The land portions of the trail are usually referred to as Dawson Road.